NehaUpadhyay12/nehaupadhyay.github.io/_posts/2019-03-10-creating-library-angular6.markdown

 <img src="/images/post1-creating-library-angular/screenshot-17.png">

-The <strong>emp-shared.module.ts</strong> looks like below at the moment:
+The "emp-shared.module.ts" looks like below at the moment:

 {% highlight ts %}
 import { NgModule } from '@angular/core';